Overview of Marital Property Law in General

 Ohio Marital Property Laws: Related Resources

 Ohio's marital property laws give you a general sense of how your property will be divided.
 However, the actual asset split depends on the particular circumstances of your case.
-If you are going through a divorce in Ohio and need assistance with property division issues, then you should get more information from someone who knows the law.
-Begin with a free case review from a skilled Ohio family law attorney.
+If you're going through a divorce in Ohio and need assistance with property division issues, you should consult with a skilled criminal defense attorney in your area.

 Contact a qualified attorney.